ibm-cloud-docs/cloud-databases-gen2/ha-dr.md

 - In addition to the high-availability configuration, for deployments in {{site.data.keyword.cloud}} multi-zone regions, your data is snapshotted and backed up daily by the {{site.data.keyword.databases-for}} platform and stored in [the same region as VPC Block Storage Snapshots](/docs/vpc?topic=vpc-snapshots-vpc-create&interface=ui).
 - For most {{site.data.keyword.cloud}} single-campus multizone regions, your data is backed up locally in single-campus multizone region VPC Block Storage Snapshots.

 If a complete region failure occurs, the database servers in the region might not be accessible, but the backup data remains available.
 You can initiate a restore from these backups into an available region from the service management console.
-For more information, see the [{{site.data.keyword.databases-for}} backups documentation](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).
+For more information, see the [{{site.data.keyword.databases-for}} backups documentation](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-dashboard-backups&interface=ui).

-It is your responsibility to [create a new service instance](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance) in which to restore when the {{site.data.keyword.cloud}} Databases platform is restored.
+It is your responsibility to [create a new service instance](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-offerings&interface=ui) in which to restore when the {{site.data.keyword.databases-for}} platform is restored.
 You are also responsible for testing the validity and restore time of your backups.
-For more information, see the [Disaster recovery section](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases#disaster-recovery-responsibilities) in the *Shared responsibilities for Cloud Databases* page.
+For more information, see the [Disaster recovery section](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-bc-dr) in the *Shared responsibilities for Cloud Databases* page.

 ## Application-level high availability
 {: #application-ha}